nedbat/pyhurry/index.rst

 Python in a Hurry:

-    * will teach you enough Python to be productive, and
+    * will teach you enough Python to be productive.

     * will do it quickly.

 On the other hand, Python in a Hurry won't do everything:

-    * it will not be exhaustive, showing Python esoterica that will slow down your learning, and
+    * it will not be exhaustive, showing Python esoterica that will slow down your learning.

-    * it will not give you a deep understanding of the subtleties of Python, and
+    * it will not give you a deep understanding of the subtleties of Python.

-    * it will not try to convince you that Python is the best, or even a good, programming language (though it is!), and
+    * it will not try to convince you that Python is the best, or even a good, programming language, though it is!

     * it will not waste your time.